Informatics Philippines

 Informatics Philippines (currently doing business as Informatics College and Informatics Institute) is a multinational corporation that provides Information and Communications Technology training and education established in 1993 in the Philippines.
 It offers corporate productivity, business solutions and higher education from undergraduate to corporate/short courses completions.
 It also offers diploma courses.
-As of academic year 2016-2017, the institution offers senior high school in compliance with K-12.
+As of academic year 2016–2017, the institution offers senior high school in compliance with K-12.

-Over the years, Informatics Philippines has managed to forge partnerships with various universities internationally.
-To date, Informatics Philippines have affiliations of 20 universities across United States, United Kingdom, Australia and New Zealand such as University of Wales, Northumbria University, Oxford Brookes University, University of West London, University of Southern Queensland, and University of Portsmouth.
+Informatics Philippines has managed to forge partnerships with various universities internationally.
+ToInformatics Philippines is affiliated with 20 universities across the United States, the United Kingdom, Australia, and New Zealand such as University of Wales, Northumbria University, Oxford Brookes University, University of West London, University of Southern Queensland, and University of Portsmouth.

 Informatics Philippines is part of the network of the Informatics Group based in Singapore.

 Branches and campuses

 As of late 2021, Informatics has 6 centers operating nationwide.
 Student population mainly determine the longevity of the campuses.